Shreyans92/shreyans92.github.io/_posts/2020-04-12-Why-Initialization-Matters-?.md

 The linear transformation part in our case is basically a repeated matrix operation A which can be written as:

 ![eqn](/img/pots1/eqn.JPG)
-*where x is the input and x<sub>out</sub> is the output*.
-Let's initialize our matrix A and see the output.
+Let's initialize our matrix A and see the output,also check for mean and std of A.

 ![Matrix Initialized](/img/pots1/mat1.JPG)